-- Conducted prescribed fire on Zones 2A, 2B, and 3A. - Completed 100% of goals for invasive species management. - Completed interpretive nature trail, including the installation of signage.
+- Conducted prescribed fire on Zones 2A, 2B and 3A. - Completed 100% of goals for invasive species management. - Completed interpretive nature trail, including the installation of signage. - Installed new mattresses and couches in all five cabins. - Painted all parking lot stripes.